rockingrohit9639/rockingrohit9639/README.md

 - 🌱 I’m currently learning NLP (Natural Language Processing) from DevIncepts and Flutter.
 - 🤔 I’m looking for help with Open Source Contribution.
 - 💬 Ask me about C, C++, Python, HTML, CSS, JavaScript etc.
+- 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/rohit-kumar-saini/) or [Facebook](https://www.facebook.com/profile.php?id=100007325041744)
+- ⚡ Fun fact: I used to think that You must type "www" before a web address.